 This course presents game implementation techniques and game architecture in a scripting language environment.
 Students investigate concepts of game architecture, such as game-system component separation and game flow while learning about essential elements such as the game state manager, input/output handler, and frame rate controller.
 Students learn how to create several different types of classic games in a variety of scripting languages most commonly used for professional games, learning the specific syntax and approaches of each language in the process.
 As part of their implementation, students learn how to use the specific graphics, audio interface, physics and math APIs found in the scripting environments used.
 Students survey concepts in space partitioning, particle systems, map editors and other elements so that they are capable of creating working prototypes of 2D games.

 CS 180 Operating Systems I: Man-Machine Interface (3 cr.)

-Prerequisite(s): CS 100 or CS 101, CS 100L or CS 101, CS 170, CS 170L
+Prerequisite(s): CS 100 or CS 101, CS 170